tigarcia/branching_and_merging_lab/README.md

     * Make sure you push your feature branch up to the repo so the world can see it
     * The goal here is to get better at branching and merging so work together on the problems and if you get stuck, go with what you've got so far.
     * Treat this like a real world project.
 Merge issues in master is a __big__ problem!
+* Also, check out your partners remote branch to your local git repo